pjamieso/fhirokta/README.md

 # Oktademo

-# OKTA FHIR Integration
+# Okta FHIR Integration

 ## INTRODUCTION

 This document describes a sample FHIR application, which was developed to provide a template for building an Angular full stack application in a secure manner using OAuth 2.0.
-A brief introduction to Oauth2.0 concepts is covered.
+A brief introduction to OAuth 2.0 concepts is covered.
 The application is open source and can be downloaded at: [https://github.com/pjamieso/fhirokta](https://github.com/pjamieso/fhirokta).
 The app uses the IRIS FHIR Accelerator Service, a cloud based FHIR service, which is easy to deploy.
 The FHIR Accelerator Service has many useful features including:

 • An Enterprise-grade managed FHIR service easily provisioned and launched on AWS